Malcolm Scerri-Ferrante

 A very safe city;

-Very well connected internationally with direct flights either to Dubai or Abu Dhabi (the two cities are 90 minutes away from each other by car);
+Very well connected internationally with direct flights either to Dubai or Abu Dhabi (the two cities less than 70 minutes away from each other by car);

 Not a cheap city in terms of salaries and location fees.
 However groceries, hotels and car rentals are similar to Europe's averages;

-Lack of crews depending on the scale of the shoot and how busy the industry is at the time;
+Lack of crews, depending on the scale of the shoot and how busy the industry is at the time (But fortunately there is the cash rebate of up to 50%).

-The weather between May and October is very hot and can be quite unbearable outdoors in July and August (However, aircon works very well in all interiors);
+The weather between May and October is very hot and can be quite unbearable outdoors in July and August (However, aircon works very well in all interiors).
+It is best to schedule shoots away from the peak summer months;

 Picture